Laminar post-stall wakes of tapered swept wings: Results

 The third flow regime of unsteady wakes (${\boldsymbol{\triangleleft}}$) around tapered wings presents maximum $\overline{Q}$ at the wing tip with maximum $Q^\prime$ at the root.
-This wake characteristic is often seen for tapered wings with high $\lambda$ and wings with low $\Lambda_\text{LE}$, as those allow for the formation of a strong tip vortex, near the maximum $\overline{Q}$ location, and wake shedding near the root.
-Weak unsteady flow oscillations can appear over the tip vortex, as shown in figure \ref{fig:wakeClassification}, but the most energetic vortices are generally observed over the root region.
+This wake characteristic is often present for slightly tapered and swept wings, that is, wings with high $\lambda$ and low LE sweep angles.
+Such wings exhibit a distinct tip vortex formation, at the location of the maximum $\overline{Q}$, and wake shedding near the root.
+On some occasions, the tip vortex exhibits weak unsteady flow oscillations, as shown in figure \ref{fig:wakeClassification}$(c)$ for $(\lambda,\Lambda_\text{LE}) = (1, 10^\circ)$ at $\alpha = 22^\circ$, while the most energetic vortices are generally observed over the root region.